LearnersGuild/guide/General/FAQ.md

 **What if I want to do a startup after?**

-Learners Guild's business model depends on our learners "paying forward" their tuition through an Income Sharing Agreement in their first 3 years employed as a software developer after graduating the program.
+Learners Guild's business model depends on our learners "paying forward" their tuition through an Income Sharing Agreement in their first 3 years earning income after graduating the program.
 If you have plans to start your own company, please elect to pay our program fees upfront.

 **What if I'm not making more than $50,000 per year?**